Tell us how can we improve this?

 - A very small minority of gamers have experienced random disconnections

 Overall the Naga is a good mouse, but it’s not a very good mouse for shooters or strategy games.
 The buttons aren’t very useful outside of MMOs, and trying to use them could cause a catastrophic death in FPS games.
 We recommend it for MMO players.
 It is interesting that gaming mice are becoming (or at least trying to become) more specialized for gaming genres.
-For FPS (first-person shooter) gamers, we might recommend our Logitech G9x review, and RTS (real time strategy) gamers might want to read the Razer Spectre review.
+For FPS (first-person shooter) gamers, we might recommend Logitech G9x, and RTS (real time strategy) gamers might want to check out the Razer Spectre.
 Unless otherwise noted, most gaming mice work well across genres as general gaming mice.

 Maybe you really like having a lot of buttons on your mouse — maybe you only have one hand available at a time.
 You know, because you’re eating food with one hand and playing (MMOs) with the other.
 Because that’s what you were thinking, right?